openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 - `publicDidSeed`: The seed to use for initializing the public did of the agent.
 This does not register the DID on the ledger.
 - `genesisPath`: The path to the genesis file to use for connecting to an Indy ledger.
 - `genesisTransactions`: String of genesis transactions to use for connecting to an Indy ledger.
 - `indyLedgers`: The indy ledgers to connect to.
 This is an array of objects with the following properties.
 Either `genesisPath` or `genesisTransactions` must be set, but not both.
+See [4.
+Ledger](./4-ledger.md) for more information.
   - `id`\*: The id (or name) of the ledger, also used as the pool name
   - `isProduction`\*: Whether the ledger is a production ledger.
 This is used by the pool selector algorithm to know which ledger to use for certain interactions (i.e. prefer production ledgers over non-production ledgers)
   - `genesisPath`: The path to the genesis file to use for connecting to an Indy ledger.